bbusenius/History-of-Guatemala-2nd-Grade/units/unit7/lesson2.md

    - **Objective**: Experience poetry in a community setting and engage with Luis de Lión's legacy.
    - **Procedure**:
      - **Walk (10 minutes)**: Walk together to the Proyecto Luis de Lión building.
-     - **Observation (10 minutes)**: Read the poems written on the building.
+     - **Observation (10 minutes)**: Read the poems written on the building and observe the paintings.
 Say: "Look at how poetry can be part of buildings and public spaces.
 Let's read some of the poems displayed here."
-     - **Activity (10 minutes)**: Have the student select a poem they like from the building, copy it into their notebook, and create a sketch inspired by the poem.
+     - **Activity (25 minutes)**: Have the student select a poem they like from the building, copy it into their notebook.
+Also encourage them to create a sketch inspired by the poem or sketch one of the paintings displayed on the building.

-4. **Discussion and Reflection (15 minutes)**:
+4. **Discussion and Reflection (10 minutes)**:
    - **Objective**: Process the experience and connect to Luis de Lión's legacy.
    - **Procedure**:
      - Ask: "Which poem did you choose to copy?
 Why did you like it?"
      - Discuss: "How do you think Luis de Lión's poems help people in our community remember him?"
      - Connect to the resource: "Remember how we learned that Luis de Lión's daughter continues his work with children through this project?
 What kinds of things happen here?"
+     - Mention: "In our next lesson, we'll be visiting the [Proyecto Luis de Lión library](field_trip.md) to learn more about his work and legacy."

 ## Activities and Assessments
 - **Activities**:
   - **Poetry Reading**: Listen to two poems by Luis de Lión (15 minutes)
-  - **Visit**: Walk to and observe Proyecto Luis de Lión (20 minutes)
+  - **Visit**: Walk to and observe Proyecto Luis de Lión (10 minutes)
-  - **Writing/Art**: Copy a poem and create an accompanying sketch (10 minutes)
+  - **Writing/Art**: Copy a poem and create an accompanying sketch (25 minutes)
 - **Formative Assessment**:
   - **Poetry Comprehension**: Observe responses to discussion questions about the poems
   - **Observation**: Note which poems attract the student's attention at the Proyecto